RandyKLe/YummyNoodleBar/4/README.ftl.md

 ![Life Preserver Full showing Core Domain, Configuration and Web Domains](TODO)

-## Step 4: Creating rich HTML views using JSP and Spring Tags
+## Step 4: Creating rich HTML views using Thymeleaf

 Your application is now ready to: